4 ingredients, one skillet, abracadabra: dinner.

 - Flaky sea salt, for serving

 Season the chicken with salt and pepper.
-Place skin side down in cold skillet, then turn the heat to medium.
+Place skin side down in cold, oven-safe skillet, then turn the heat to medium.
 Cook, uncovered, until the skin is deeply golden brown, 6-8 minutes.
-Turn the heat to medium low.
-Flip the chicken, cover the skillet, another 10-12 minutes.
+Flip the chicken, transfer the skillet to the oven, and cook another 10-20 minutes depending on how big your cuts of chicken are.
+Chicken is done when it reaches an internal temp of 155-160 degrees.

 Using tongs, transfer chicken to a plate to rest, leaving all the fat behind.
-Loosely tent with foil.
 Add 1 tablespoon of olive oil to the skillet and heat on low.
 Add the lemon and garlic and cook, stirring occasionally, until the garlic has started to caramelize and brown, 5 minutes.

 Return the chicken to the skillet if it needs to be reheated.
 Serve chicken with the green beans and finish with an extra drizzle of olive oil, a pinch of flaky sea salt, a few turns of black pepper, and a squeeze of fresh lemon if desired.

 Buy the smallest bone-in, skin-on chicken breasts you can find.
 They will cook more quickly and evenly.
 An easy, straightforward dinner calls for a simple weeknight wine.
-Try a soft, lemony white like a Chardonnay that isn't too oaky.
-If you wanted a red, you could do something with good acidity like a Valpolicella, or go for a contrast with a tannic Chianti.
+Try a soft, lemony white like an unoaked Chardonnay, Sancerre or Sauvignon Blanc.
+If you'd prefer a red, try something with good acidity like Valpolicella, or go for a contrast with tannic Chianti.